Gaket/Presentations/2022/UX patterns in banking apps/UX in banking apps.md

+slidenumbers: true
+build-lists:true
+autoscale: true

-The Macro UX And UI Patterns Among Customers In Different Countries:
+The Macro UX And UI Patterns Among Customers In Different Countries: Understanding The Role Of “Super Apps” In The Digital Payments Ecosystem

+^ Hi!
+My name is Artur and I'd like to decrease the degree of seriousness of this conference.
+Hopefully, you'll like it and I won't be punished by organizers :) I'm in a shirt first time since my wedding... that was quite a while ago

+---

-Understanding The Role Of “Super Apps” In The Digital Payments Ecosystem
+The Macro UI And **UX Patterns** Among Customers **In Different Countries** : Understanding The Role Of **“Super Apps”** In The Digital Payments Ecosystem

+^ My friends from the conference helped me to come up with such an intricate talk ti  tle that I can't even read it, so let me highlight a few things

 ---